The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 view of a famous algarve beach from above, praia camilo, with wooden staircase going down to the beach by many, many steps. the beach below is empty and the weather is beautiful.

-While you’re there, be sure to visit Igreja de Santa Maria de Lagos and walk around the seaside Castle of Lagos.
+After exploring the coast and admiring the spectacular views, head to Old Town Lagos.
+While you’re there, be sure to visit Igreja de Santa Maria de Lagos and walk around the seaside Castle of Lagos, which has some incredibly beautiful views and photo spots.

 Don’t linger too long though — get ready to move onto our next (and almost final) stop on this Lisbon to Algarve drive, where we’ll have a delicious lunch.